syncfusion-content/windowsforms-docs/WindowsForms/Diagram/Connectors-or-Links.md

 ---
 layout: post
-title: Connectors-or-Links | Windows Forms | Syncfusion
+title: Connectors or Links in Windows Forms Diagram control | Syncfusion
-description: This section explains about how to use the Diagram's connectors or links items and their important key features.
+description: Learn about Connectors or Links support in Syncfusion Windows Forms Diagram control and more details.
 platform: windowsforms
 control: Diagram
 documentation: ug
 ---

-# Diagram Connectors or Links
+# Connectors or Links in Windows Forms Diagram

 Connectors and lines have the following decorators: